bepetersn/static-mail/README.md

 ```

 Here the name we provided is associated with a subject, fallback text for if the HTML doesn't
-display, and the HTML itself.
+display, and the HTML email itself.
 Notice the templating language at use: this is
 [Jinja2](http://jinja.pocoo.org/)'s syntax.
 The values we passed in earlier as `context` get
 dynamically evaluated for each of these items.

-The logic of `send_email_by_name` is very simple.
-The `subject`, `text`, and `HTML` template
+The logic of `send_email_by_name` is simple.
+It looks in the `MESSAGE_DIR`, defined in the configuration object, for files ending in `.msg`.
+The `subject`, `body`, and `HTML` templates
-are all evaluated with the same context.
+are taken from this file, and are all evaluated with the same context.

 Overall, this project makes the assumption that in sending emails programmatically,
-the subject, text, and html all *go together*, and thus there's no reason not to bundle
+the subject, body, and html all *go together*, and thus there's no reason not to bundle
 this data and reference it as one item, in our case by the name of the email template.